-BA 305 Introduction to Accounting (3 units) The use and reporting of accounting data for managerial planning, cost control, and decision-making purposes.
+BA 305 Financial Accounting with Data Analytics (3 units) The use and reporting of accounting data for managerial planning, cost control, and decision-making purposes.
 Includes broad coverage of concepts, classifications, and behaviors of costs.
 Objectives: Demonstrate the understanding of managerial accounting concepts and how they relate to decision making in the business world.
 Solving problems by applying Accounting is a complex subject that requires a substantial time investment.
 Examine and analyze the practice of accounting in a business environment.
-BA 306 Introduction to Finance (3 units) Introductory course for all business majors.
-Integration of computer applications and management information systems in (1) Time Value of Money, Risk, Valuation, Cost of Capital; (2) Capital Budgeting; (3) Long-Term Financing Decisions; (4) Working Capital Policy and Management; (5) Financial Analysis and Planning; (6) International Finance; (7) Special topics including Mergers, Acquisition and Bankruptcy.
-Objectives: Demonstrate the understanding of basic principles and practices in the reallife financial management of U.S. corporations.
-Solving problems by applying basic mathematics involved in corporate finance and how to deal with the major aspects of corporate finance.
-Examine and analyze the company's long-term investment affairs and financing policies as well as overseeing the management of short-term working capital.
 Letter grade only (A-F).
-BA 307 Introduction to Marketing (3 units) Buyer behavior, marketing research, pricing, distribution, promotion, product strategies, and the influence of external factors.
+BA 306 Financial Management (3 units) Introductory course for all business majors.
+The topics include but are not limited to (1) time value of money, risk, valuation, cost of capital, capital structure; (2) capital budgeting; (3) long-term financing decisions; and management; (4) financial analysis and planning used in financial decision making.
+Objectives: - Demonstrate the understanding of the time value of money principles and related finance theories in financial decisions of individuals, financing and capital budgeting decisions of corporations, and valuations of securities. - Solving problems by applying basic mathematics involved in corporate finance and how to deal with the major aspects of corporate finance. - Examine and analyze the company's long-term investment affairs and financing policies as well as overseeing the management of short-term working capital.
+Letter grade only (A-F).
+BA 307 Marketing Management (3 units) Buyer behavior, marketing research, pricing, distribution, promotion, product strategies, and the influence of external factors.
 Ethic, corporate social responsibility, and public policy that are intrinsic to marketing decision making in global environments are explored.
 Human Subject Pool participation required.
-Objectives: Demonstrate the understanding of Marketing concepts including marketing mix, marketing segmentation and positioning strategies, and pricing strategies.
-Solving problems by applying marketing functions in a business environment.
-Examine and analyze the various steps that consumers and organizations go through in the decision-making process.
+Objectives: - Demonstrate the understanding of Marketing concepts including marketing mix, marketing segmentation and positioning strategies, and pricing strategies. - Solving problems by applying marketing functions in a business environment. - Examine and analyze the various steps that consumers and organizations go through in the decision-making process.
 Letter grade only (A-F).